Racing With IBD, John’s End of Year Recap

 2022 Recap

-By: John Hardisky
+by: John Hardisky

 I know I’m not alone in thinking “whoa, where did the year go?”
 2022 seemingly came and went in a flash.
 While the world changed at a relentless pace, one thing remained the same - IBD still affects millions of people worldwide.
 It’s that constant which fuels my efforts and goals; riding, inspiring, and challenging what’s possible with IBD.
 As a Ride4IBD ambassador, I have the unique opportunity to spread IBD awareness through the lens of cycling and athletics.